loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 - Hypothesis:
 Based on the results of previous steps, we could gather some hypotheses in the format of "what if...".
+For example, "what if we change the Django default test runner?".

 - Experimentation:
 For each hypothesis, we have evaluated the effort to test it.
 After qualifying it as a valid one, we prototyped it.